LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 > I've had users tell me that sometimes they get a phone call or a letter through saying "you can't have this service because you didn't send your paperwork" and they have to send trails and trails of emails that prove that they **did** send that paperwork

-Applying or switching council housing?

-One person waited a year for a house and only then found out she needed a deposit.
-Would rather not be in a position where need to seek support from the council

-Overall very anxious and trying to have things resolved

 ### Preston

 Ian Heslop